 Tom Laird, host of Austin, Texas-based KOOP’s Fade to Yellow, described the band and the album thusly:

 The Orchid play instrumental music that is extremely well-written and performed.
 There is a maturity to the music that makes it stand out above the crowd.
 The latest album, Beyond The Vast, Endless Sea, is an excellent listen with its amazing melodies and song structures.

 Shortly after, though, two of the band’s founding members (Jones and Malhinha) would leave for the West Coast, leaving the remaining members to fill the void left by the departures.
-By mid-2014, the group reformed with two new members, Brian Anderson (percussion) and Mark Lee (guitar), and began working on new material.
+By mid-2014, the group reformed with two new members, Brie Anderson (percussion) and Mark Lee (guitar), and began working on new material.
 The following spring saw the reformed five-piece release Shadowing Lull EP, which included a re-imagined version of the title track and remixes of the original from Jonah Matranga (Far, onelinedrawing), John Whitlock (Half Human), and Wolf.